draperlaboratory/cbat_tools/wp/plugin/README.md

 And a similar invocation of bap will indeed give `UNSAT`, meaning that the return values are always identical for identical inputs.

+This plugin can also be used to provide supplementary information to go with outputs from current binary diffing tools to not only identify code reuse between binaries but also understand the implications and causes of their contrasting nuances.

+Binary diffing is the primary technique for identifying code reuse, which is used heavily in disciplines such as malware attribution, software plagiarism identification, and patch identification.

+Current binary diffing tools only provide clues as to what is changed, but not why or how the changes manifest.
+For example, [Diaphora](https://github.com/joxeankoret/diaphora) gives users percentage scores on how closely functions between binaries match as well as how closely the basic blocks within a function matches.
+Those details are helpful to identify what is changed, but most of the time, users want to know more than that.

+For malware attribution and software plagiarism identification, users will want to also know if the detected similarties are authentics.
+False positive identifications are not uncommon.
+Multiple functions can make very similar control-flow and instructions distribution.
+For authenticity, we have to manually check the disassembly to see if the similarities are out of sheet luck, compiler-specific patterns, or if it is legitimate case of malware belonging to same family or software plagiarism.

+For patch identification, we might not only want to identify the specific patch but also the specific bug or vulnerability that warrent the patch.

+For all 3 cases, a certain level of program understanding is required.
+With just the current binary diffing tools, the final stretch of program understanding to reach the desired goal is left to the end users.
+But supplemented with the wp plugin, the final stretch is simplified and achieved quicker.

+Below is an image showing Diaphora's diffing output for the `process_status`
+function:

+!(Process status diff)[../resources/images/process_status_diff.png]

+It highlights in red the basic block that differs between the two similar functions.
+But if users want to understand the implications and what causes the change, they will have to manually reason about the surrounding basic blocks, or at worst reason about the function's inter-procedural dependencies like callers and callees.
+This pass assists users in reasoning the causes and implications by providing register states that lead to the disparating behaviors.
+The outputted register states will help answer the 'cause' question.
+And with 'cause' question answered, we can narrow the scope of the code we need to analyze to understand the implications of the disparating changes since we can be confident that nothing else is causing those changes.

 ## Invocation